 In addition, interns participate in educational seminars throughout the 16-week experience.
 Topics relate directly to practice and service delivery and may include child development theory and the impact of hospitalization, assessment, documentation, and medical play, just to name a few.

 Numerous resources are used during the internship to enhance learning and support ongoing growth and development.
 Please review the reading list below, noting the required vs. recommended readings.
-Most are available through the Child Life Council online bookstore.
+Most are available through the Association of Child Life Professionals online bookstore.

 - "The Handbook of Child Life," by Richard H. Thompson, Ph.D.
 (2009)